awentzonline/image-analogies/README.md

 ```
 virtualenv venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip install .
 ```

 If you have trouble with the above method, follow these directions to [Install latest keras and theano or TensorFlow](http://keras.io/#installation)

-The script `make_image_analogy.py` will be on your path in the venv.
+The script `make_image_analogy.py` should now be on your path.

 **Before running this script**, download the weights for the VGG16 model at: https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view?usp=sharing